 Table S2 | Hurdle model coefficients.
-Coefficients for the binomial and Poisson components of the hurdle model used to assess the pattern seen in Table 1.
-Hurdle models are non-trivial to interpret from the coefficients directly, hence we present the model graphically in Figure 1.
+Coefficients for the binomial and Poisson components of the hurdle model used to assess the pattern seen in Table 1 (main text).
+Hurdle models are non-trivial to interpret from the coefficients directly, hence we present the model graphically in Figure 1 (main text).